- Location: Texas

 - Have on hand your proof of liability insurance to present at the county tax office.
 Without this, the state will not process your application.

 - Find the nearest county tax office and take with you the above paperwork and fees.
 Have the seller go with you to avoid any surprises such as legal or salvage issues.
 Most likely the owner will remove the license plates from the vehicle, so you’ll need to obtain a vehicle transfer permit before you drive the car on Texas roads.

 When you visit the county tax office to transfer the title, you’ll also register the vehicle in your name.
 For specifics, go to our Car Registration section.

-- Complete and sign an Application for Texas Certificate of Title (Form 130-U).
+- Complete and sign an Application for Texas Title (Form 130-U).